Justincisive/Aussienomics/content/posts/Breaking up with the news.md

 >
 > "We are on track for deals all around.
 It's been a big success," Sims said in an interview.
 "We are just about there and the media companies are happy — and that's the key point."

-If social media companies *didn't* sign one of these "deals" and their users kept posting links, the Treasurer had the power to "designate a digital platform as being under the news media bargaining code", which would have almost certainly result in payments above and beyond whatever "deal" they could negotiate privately.
+If social media companies *didn't* sign one of these "deals" and their users kept posting links, the Treasurer had the power to "designate a digital platform as being under the news media bargaining code", which would have almost certainly resulted in payments above and beyond whatever "deal" they could negotiate privately.
 So they conceded defeat and signed deals to keep news on their platforms.

 Fast forward two years and it turns out that being extorted didn't go down too well in Silicon Valley.
 According to [the NYT](https://www.nytimes.com/2023/10/19/technology/news-social-media-traffic.html):